The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ![CompTIA Security+ Logo](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/logosecurityplus.svg align="center")

-Starting with what I consider the bedrock of cybersecurity, the CompTIA Security+ certification is your gateway into understanding the intricate world of cyber securities, which is indispensable in the DefSecOps realm.
+Starting with what I consider the bedrock of cybersecurity, the CompTIA Security+ certification is your gateway into understanding the intricate world of cyber securities, which is indispensable in the DevSecOps realm.

 ### Why It Matters